×

 What do people appreciate most about the culture in Hakone?

 "Expats in Hakone, often appreciate the local culture's deep respect for nature, as seen in the well-preserved natural parks and hot springs.
 They also value the Japanese tradition of hospitality, or "omotenashi," which is evident in the high level of service in hotels, restaurants, and shops.
 The local cuisine, particularly the fresh seafood and traditional Japanese dishes, is another aspect of the culture that expats enjoy.
 The tranquility and slower pace of life in Hakone compared to larger cities is also appreciated, allowing expats to enjoy a more relaxed lifestyle.
 Additionally, expats often admire the local art scene, which includes traditional crafts, museums, and art festivals.
-Lastly, the rich history and heritage of Hakone, from ancient shrines to historic trade routes, provide a fascinating cultural backdrop that many expats appreciate," said one person in Hakone.
+Lastly, the rich history and heritage of Hakone, from ancient shrines to historic trade routes, provide a fascinating cultural backdrop that many expats appreciate," explained one person living in Hakone, Japan.

 Learn MoreGet Quote